19. August 2024

 • VBA_Table (the Table object defined before),

-• rs and cs (first row and first column),
+• rs and cs (first row and first column of the area you want to read from),

 • re and ce (last row and last column, 0 for all),